OnyinyeNwafor/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-script that sets the mode of the file hello the same as olleh’s mode
+Write a script that changes the group owner to school for the file hello